Howe829/flow_control/README.md

 - "j" or "k" to move up and down for choosing the lines
 - "shift+i" to get into insert mode
 - modify the first line
-- press "esc" the magical thing will happened.
+- press "esc" the magical thing will happen.